BUT-BOURG-25-26/projet-godot-but3-lucas-devanlay/README.md

 # CelesteRunner
 CelesteRunner is an *UNOFFICIAL* celeste Fan game taking elements from the Celetse IP to make a runner type game

-All assets and sound files are from :
+All assets and sounds files are from :
 	[Celeste 64: Fragments of the Mountain](https://github.com/EXOK/Celeste64)
 	and Celeste
 	made by [Extremely OK Games](https://exok.com/games.html)